 Individual Education Plan (IEP).
 For these students, an Intervention Team of regular teachers, special education teachers and counselors will recommend strategies to be implemented for a period to assess possible problems.
 After a designated time, the Intervention Team will reconvene to discuss the outcome of recommended interventions.
-If the interventions are a success no necessary and the teacher continues referral is interventions periodic updates student gives of interventions are not successful then the student is recommended to the Student Assistant Team (SAT) where more interventions are implemented along with classroom observations and screenings.
+If the interventions are a success no necessary and the teacher continues further referral is successful interventions periodic updates student Ιf and gives of progress. interventions are not successful then the student is recommended to the Student Assistant Team (SAT) where more interventions are implemented along with classroom observations and screenings.
 With the consent of the parents, a comprehensive evaluation and placement will be implemented.